panglesd/slipshow/docs/record-tutorial.rst

    $ slipshow compile sum.slp

 Great!
-We have finished item 1 of the list above.
+We have finished item 1 of the todo list.

 Drawing
 -------

 Now, let's open the freshly created ``sum.html`` with your favorite browser.
-You should see a presentation with no step, and just a title.
+You should see a presentation with no steps, just a title.

-On the top left, you have the tools that you can use to start drawing.
+In the top left, you'll find the tools to use for drawings.
 Try it!
 Press :kbd:`p` to select the pen, and draw on the screen with your mouse.
 Change the width of the stroke, the color, use the highlighter with :kbd:`h`.
-Erase some of the strokes with the erase tool selectable with :kbd:`e`.
+Erase some of the strokes with the erase tool, selectable with :kbd:`e`.

-But you are in "presentation" mode: it is meant to be used to annotate live during a presentation, so the drawing is not recorded.
+But you are in "presentation" mode, which is meant to be used to do live annotations during a presentation, so the drawing is not recorded.

 We'll now record a sketch drawing that we'll use for our explanation.
 For